gauravshajepal-hash/Organism/README.md

-# Chimera Lab
+# Organism

-Chimera Lab is a local-first operator kernel for building a research organism.
+Organism is a local-first operator kernel for building a research organism.

 It combines bounded execution, artifact-first memory, live scouting, staged research workflows, mutation guardrails, promotion gates, social simulation, and a one-way public publication layer for GitHub.